Perturbation Theory in the Minimally Extended Varying Speed of Light (meVSL) Model: Linear Perturbation Theory of the FLRW Metric in the meVSL Model

-where we use the fact that, in the FLRW metric, the proper time of comoving observers is identical to the cosmic time.
 In the unperturbed FLRW background, this energy-momentum tensor is diagonal, reflecting the homogeneity and isotropy of the universe at large scales.
 However, when metric perturbations are introduced, the energy-momentum tensor also acquires additional contributions that account for deviations from the perfect fluid approximation.
 These perturbations introduce new components that describe various physical effects.
 Heat fluxes, $q^{\mu}$, represent the transport of energy due to non-equilibrium processes.
 In a perfect fluid, the energy flow is purely determined by the four-velocity of the fluid.
 However, in the presence of perturbations, an additional energy flux component appears, which leads to energy exchange between different regions of the fluid.
 Anisotropic stresses, $\pi_{\mu\nu}$, describe deviations from an isotropic pressure.
 While a perfect fluid is characterized by an isotropic pressure, perturbations introduce directional pressure differences.
 These anisotropic stresses influence the evolution of metric fluctuations and play a crucial role in determining the growth of cosmic structures, particularly in the presence of shear and tensor perturbations.
 This effect becomes relevant in scenarios where deviations from a simple barotropic equation of state occur.
-Bulk viscosity accounts for non-adiabatic pressure variations in a fluid undergoing expansion or compression.
+Bulk viscosity accounts for non-adiabatic pressure variations that occur in a fluid undergoing expansion or compression.
 In an expanding universe, the presence of bulk viscosity ($\pi = \pi^{\mu}_{\,\,\mu}$ \textit{i.e.}, trace of the anisotropic stresses) modifies the effective pressure, thereby affecting the dynamics of cosmological perturbations.
 Thus, in the presence of perturbations, the total energy-momentum tensor acquires additional terms and can be expressed in the perturbed form as

 To obtain the total energy-momentum tensor, we must first determine the perturbation of the four-velocity.
 This can be derived from the normalization condition of the four-velocity, which applies to the full metric, including perturbations.
 Additionally, we first define the three-vector components as follows